rosalindfranklininstitute/DisTRaX/docs/source/quickstart.rst

 Examples
 ========

-We would use the following configuration file to create a ceph cluster on our local system using 1GB of RAM with 1 OSD and a pool with the name `test`.
+We would use the following configuration file to create a ceph cluster on our local system using 1GB of RAM with 1 OSD and a pool.

 .. code-block::
    :caption: Config example: distrax.cfg